DavidPrivateProjects/project-ideas/README.md

 # Involve gröbli into the vibe coding, maybe it wil lbe fun?

 # Actively include AI agents in work repository somehow?

+# Vibe coding is so much fun 😂